 Passwords are more than just the most effective way to keep coworkers with cooties out of your secret fort in the breakroom.
-They’re also the foundation of the authentication process, confirming a user’s identity and preventing unwanted access to critical data.
+They’re also the foundation of the authentication process, confirming a user’s identity and preventing unauthorized access to critical data.
 Crafting a strong password security policy can help ensure credentials are secure and don’t fall into the wrong hands.

-According to Verizon’s 2023 Data Breach Investigations Report, 86% of web application data breaches involved stolen credentials.
+According to Verizon’s 2024 Data Breach Investigations Report, 77% of web application data breaches involved stolen credentials.
 Once threat actors are in your environment, they can steal data, launch a ransomware attack, or just listen to your Spotify playlist of Kenny G’s greatest hits.
 Implementing an effective policy to promote password hygiene best practices can help protect your environment and make a cybercriminal’s job much more difficult.
 We’ll break down what you should know to fortify your business’s password rules.

 What is good password hygiene?